uclid-org/uclid/README.md

 ### Compiling uclid5

-Ensure you have Z3 and sbt v1.0 or greater installed.
-Install instructions for sbt are available at http://www.scala-sbt.org/1.0/docs/Setup.html.

 If all goes well, running update, clean, compile and test in sbt from the uclid5 directory should do the trick.
 The command to do all this is:

     $ sbt update clean compile "set fork:=true" test